j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/introduction.rst.txt

 Purpose of this Document
 ========================
 This is the design document for the Ounce of Rust project.
-This document describes in detail the objectives requirements, and design considerations of the project.
+This document describes in detail the objectives requirements, and design considerations of the project providing a central location for this information.
 This is invaluable for planning the project's tasks and milestones.
 Anyone wishing to understand the project and resulting deliverables is encouraged to read this document.

 ====================